-Advocates for Children provides services to children and families who have been the victims of abuse and neglect.
+Advocates for Children is dedicated to protecting children, empowering families, and strengthening communities in Northwest Georgia.
 We offer multiple layers of personal care through an array of programs to reduce the incidence of child abuse, strengthen families, and empower unhoused youth.
-Advocates for Children serves 11 Northwest Georgia counties offering safety, comfort, and hope to over 13,000 children and families every year.
+Advocates for Children serves 11 Northwest Georgia counties offering safety, comfort, and hope to over 15,000 children and families every year.

 1983 – Marked the year when concerned community members in Bartow County recognized the need for a children’s shelter in our community.
 After thoughtful research and support for Bartow’s newest program, our ambitious founders realized their vision was a possibility.